Stabbath/ProMod/README.txt

   I really don't recommend using it with Left 4 Dead 2.

+  ["How do I fix (issue) with Fresh/Metafogl/Etc with Pro Mod installed?"]

+  Older configs aren't supported because of plugin updates that change cvars or break old functionality.
+If you want to fix them to work with Pro Mod installed feel free but they aren't supported.
+Good luck to you.

   ["Where is zombie bat?"]

   Zombie bat lives in all of us.